Spatchy/Lustrous-Launcher-old/README.md

 - Added support for all common image types for use as banners
 ###### 1.0
 - First Release

 ### EXE version
 The EXE version can be downloaded from the [releases page](https://github.com/Spatchy/Lustrous-Launcher/releases/latest)

 ### Dependencies (Python Script Only)
-all dependencies *MUST* be installed before the Lustrous Launcher python script can be used
+All dependencies *MUST* be installed before the Lustrous Launcher python script can be used
 - [Pillow (PIL)](https://pillow.readthedocs.io/en/latest/installation.html)

 ### First Launch (Python Script and <v1.5 Only)